team-ethernet/contiki/apps/senml-decode/README.md

 ## TODO
 Right now the `read_next_token` only reads values as strings.
 In the future an implementation that can read different values such as integers and doubles is needed.

-The current API also does not inform the user if the end of the message that is a "}" followed by a "]" has been read but requires the user to continously check if label and value has been set to NULL to see if there are no more messages.
-A functionality that informs the user of this could be useful so that it forces the user to not being able to read more.
+The current API also does not inform the user if the end of the message has been read, that is a "}" followed by a "]".
+Instead it requires the user to continously check if label and value has been set to NULL to see if there are no more messages.
+A functionality that informs the user of this could be useful so that the user does not try to read after the end has been reached.

 ## Authors
 Anton Bothin